Trailhead Welcome to Trailhead 2021!

 We’re excited to welcome you to Trailhead in June, and look forward to exploring together some of the ways that faith, education, and work can be united in a life of significance.
 These pages will help you prepare for your time at Trailhead.
 Please don’t hesitate to contact our office at firstname.lastname@example.org or (805) 565-6239 with any questions.

-Session 1 is July 5-July 11 and Session 2 is July 12-July 18.
-The schedule tabs below refer both sessions.
+Session 1 is June 13-June 19, Session 2 is June 20-June 26, and Session 3 is June 27-July 3.
+The schedule tabs below refer to all three sessions.

 |2:30-3:30pm||Check-in at the Global Leadership Center (see Westmont campus map here).
 Trailhead students meet their undergraduate mentors and find their rooms.|